forestgrape/coronavirus/index.md

 > Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things, so its about setting priorities.
 Ideally we all - if we want - are capable to take own educated decisions on priorities or at least can be contributing to decisions.

 > Trying to contribute to knowledge and explain knowledge on coronaviruses is a major motivation for this page.

+> *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
+Every day compromises are searched,negotiated, found and enabled.
+Regarding Covid this yields a intermediate approach: some base protections enabling people to avoid it but not narrowing others to much.

 Time to act mindfully, carefully and circumspectly.
 Let's work together in an open, fair and honest way.
-And live with this mindset!

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols as described in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).